-Question 2a deals with whether there is any correspondence between economic growth and rising happiness in nations and serves as a first test of Easterlin's claim that economic growth does not buy greater happiness.
+Question 2a serves as a first test of Easterlin's claim that economic growth does not buy greater happiness.
 To check this hypothesis we counted the number of cases in which this thesis applied and compared it with the number of cases in which it did not.

-To that end we first ordered the possible combinations of growth and decline, see the 2x2 table presented in scheme 1.
-The 'paradoxical' cases are called 'dissonant' and colored red.
-The cases that fit common sense are called 'consonant' and colored green.
-We next counted the number of cases in each category and assessed the Odds Ratio.
-If Easterlin is right that ratio must be about 1.
+To that end we first ordered the possible combinations of growth and decline, see the 2 x 2 table presented in Table 1.
+The 'paradoxical' cases are called 'discordant' and coloured red.
+The cases that fit common sense are called 'concordant' and coloured green.
+We next counted the number of cases in each category and assessed the odds ratio.
+If Easterlin is right, that ratio must be about 1.